 A few house rules to ensure longevity of your woollens are a simple way to enjoy them worry free: Vacuum regularly to keep dust to a minimum, air your home by opening windows and doors on bright breezy days (this freshens stale air and deters pests), use your woollens regularly and anything that is stored away should only be stored dry, clean and airtight (we recommend checking stored woollens regularly or rotating blankets to ensure frequent use as agitation also deters pests like moths).
 Store soap or cedar blocks in cupboards to keep the air fresh and deter pests.
 Dust regularly around hard to reach places, clean under the bed and use a warm soapy water to sponge down cupboards, mantelpieces and headboards etc. Most pests (moths, mice etc) don't like light so making a habit of opening shutters and blinds can prevent them from moving in.

-Why wool and goose down?
-There is more to choosing to use wool and natural materials like goose down than just opting for natural materials.
+Why wool ?
+There is more to choosing to use wool and other natural materials.
 There is a lot of scientific evidence that shows how it can improve the quality of your health and life through the quality of rest and sleep as well as the health of our planet.
 Synthetic materials and fabrics quite simply do not have the properties that these natural materials and fibers do and have only ever been made to mimic what occurs in nature through natural design.
 Synthetic fabrics have also been proven to be incredibly damaging to our health and the health of our environment.

 In order to achieve a good nights sleep humans need to ensure homeostasis (that is remaining at a stable temperature through the phases of sleep).
 It has been scientifically proven that under most normal conditions people sleep deeper and better under wool.